galaxyproject/galaxy-cloudman-playbook/README.md

 `nectar` ([NeCTAR cloud][nectar]), and `chameleon` ([Chameleon cloud](https://www.chameleoncloud.org/)).
 Note that only one of the OpenStack clouds can be used at a time, for whichever one the environment variables credentials have been sourced.
-To build the select destinatinos, use:
+To build the select destinations, use:

     packer build -only=amazon-ebs|nectar|chameleon galaxy_on_the_cloud.json